andreaszelezny/kNN-simple/README.md

 # kNN-simple
-Very simple k-Nearest-Neighbor (i.e., 1NN) for digit recognition.
+k-Nearest-Neighbor where k=1 (i.e., 1NN) for digit recognition.
 Created in an F# dojo.

 This F# dojo is directly inspired by the
 Digit Recognizer competition from Kaggle.com: